BurnOutTrader/fund-forge/README.md

 - 06-11-2024: Don't use sync_accounts == true for any strategy, It is not finished.
 - 09-11-2024: Historical currency conversion is now working but is untested, open and booked pnl will always be estimated in account currency even in live (live rates will be implemented soon) None of this is tested properly but it is relatively straight forward, we get the last know convertion rate and multiply it by the open or booked pnl, the server will do this as accurately as possible depending on the resolution of your fx data, if no rate is found it will fall back to 1 to 1 conversion.
 - 09-11-2024: Oanda lot sizes should be fixed but are not fully tested, I got an Ai to create the hard coded symbol info map from a table provided by Oanda, but I have not tested it yet.
-- 10-11-2024: (Untested due to weekend) Added the ability to subscribe to live quotebars with Oanda, bars will be delayed by about 10ms, since we have to manually request bars on a 5-second loop.
+- 10-11-2024: (Untested due to weekend) Added the ability to subscribe to live quote bars with Oanda, bars will be delayed by about 10ms, since we have to manually request bars on a 5-second loop.
 This allows us to directly use quote bars in live strategies and therefore use strategy warm up. if speed is an issue we should subscribe quotes and use strategy.subscribe_override() for quote bar subscriptions.
 - 10-11-2024: I have done a lot of work on Oanda live trading, but nothing is tested, now I have 2 brokers, semi working my focus will be to simplify the standardised fuctions and types, get the code base clean and into some sort of standardised pattern.
 This will take some time, I intend to do this slowly when experimenting with backtesting and live trading.

+### Current State and Future Development
+The platform is currently in a semi-working state, think of it as a proof of concept, there is a lot of untested functionality, both in backtesting and live trading.

+The core logic is done, but it will be improved and made more readable and resilient.

+The first objective was to get everything 'sort of working' so that I could get some practical experience with the engine and brokerage api's and try to establish a consistent pattern.
+Now that Oanda and Rithmic are in a sort of working state, I will finish the Bitget api, once the bitget api is complete I will be focused on consolidating the code base into a consistent design pattern, to make maintenance and future api implementations easier.
+This step will be done slowly by testing strategies under live and historical conditions, improving functions to handle errors and refactoring as I go to create a simple, easy to understand standard for future integrations.

+### Things I am considering
+- Implementing ledger as an enum so that we can better utilise the functionality of each brokerage while having a set of common standardised functions for backtesting.
+- Make live accounts always synchronise with the brokerage, so that if there is a bug in our strategy logic the strategy will adjust its positions to reflect the brokerage.
+- Simplify subscribing and unsubscribing data, by allowing the trader to specify subscriptions as either consolidator or primary data.
+- Improve download functions.
+- Build data server logging.

 ### Initial Setup
 1. Install [rust](https://www.rust-lang.org/tools/install).